kevinsong1990/angularjs-expressjs/README.md

 # Angular JS + Express JS

 Angular JS is an execent Javascript framwork in UI frontend.
 Express JS is an popular Node.js module in UI backend.
-And it's populuar to use them together now.
+And it's popular to use them together now.

 So I create this demo, it's an very easy demo to set up an webisite, using Angular JS(1.3.15)  in frontend, and Express JS(4.12.1) in backend.